felixmakinda/ekegusii/README.md

     Contribute:
     Refer to the CONTRIBUTING.md file to learn how to add new words, proverbs, or grammar rules to the database.

+Repository Structure

+Here’s an overview of the repository structure:

+plaintext

+ekegusii-language-documentation/
+│
+├── data/
+│   ├── words.json          # Ekegusii words and their details
+│   ├── proverbs.json       # Collection of Ekegusii proverbs and meanings
+│   ├── grammar.md          # Documentation of grammar rules
+│   └── examples/           # Example sentences and usage (optional)
+│
+├── scripts/
+│   ├── import_data.py      # Script to import data into the database
+│   ├── generate_api.py     # Script to generate API from the data (upcoming)
+│   └── utils.py            # Utility functions for data processing
+│
+├── tests/
+│   ├── test_words.py       # Unit tests for word entries
+│   ├── test_proverbs.py    # Unit tests for proverb entries
+│   └── test_grammar.py     # Unit tests for grammar rules
+│
+├── .gitignore              # Git ignore file
+├── CONTRIBUTING.md         # Guidelines for contributing to the project
+├── LICENSE                 # License file
+└── README.md               # Project overview and instructions

+Directory Explanations:

+    data/: Contains all the language data including words, proverbs, and grammar documentation. scripts/: Contains scripts for processing data, such as importing data into a database or generating an API. tests/: Contains unit tests to ensure the integrity of the data and scripts.

 How to Contribute

 We welcome contributions from anyone interested in preserving the Ekegusii language.
 You can contribute by: